 “And we want to continue to support and enhance the work already being done by local law enforcement, the health department, local hospitals, treatment providers, and so many others.
 The resources this grant provides will greatly enhance those efforts.”

-“Research and service are part of the mission of the university,” said David Butler, MTSU vice provost for research and dean of Graduate Studies, “and we are pleased to partner with Wilson County to address what has become a public health challenge for communities across the country.”
+“Research and service are part of the mission of the university,” said David Butler, MTSU vice provost for research and dean of the College of Graduate Studies, “and we are pleased to partner with Wilson County to address what has become a public health challenge for communities across the country.”

-For more information on MTSU’s Center for Health and Human Services and the Rural Communities Opioid Response Program grant for Wilson County — or to learn how the center can help meet your organization’s research, training, or education needs — contact Cynthia Chafin at 615-898-5493 or Cynthia.firstname.lastname@example.org or visit the center’s website at http://www.mtsu.edu/chhs/.
-The CHHS relies primarily on external funding for its operations and actively seeks internal and external partners to fulfill its vision and mission for a healthier Tennessee.
+For more information on MTSU’s Center for Health and Human Services and the Rural Communities Opioid Response Program grant for Wilson County — or to learn how the center can help meet your organization’s research, training, or education needs — contac Chafin at 615-898-5493 or Cynthia.firstname.lastname@example.org, or visit the center’s website at www.mtsu.edu/chhs.